Bills Initiated by Senator Irene Wrenner, 2023-24

 Around that time period, former Essex Junction Village Trustee Lori Houghton suggested that a fair outcome to the latest merger conversation would be if Village residents got fair taxation while Town residents got fair representation.

-Wrenner and a friend canvassed the town and collected enough signatures to put a "3+3" plan – for district representation: 3 Village and 3 Town – on the March 2020 ballot.
+Wrenner and an activist named Ken Signorello canvassed the town and collected enough signatures to put a "3+3" plan – for district representation: 3 Village and 3 Town – on the March 2020 ballot.

 Their proposal was modeled on the merged school district's successful "4+4" district representation (4 Town and 4 Village) model.